(Last UPDATED 4/15/2022) Description of the multiple ways of getting around Sacramento – with or without a car.

 Sacramento Regional Transit (SacRT) Light Rail and Bus Service

 SacRT Forward, SacRT’s revised light rail and bus service, launched in September, 2019.
 Check out the schedules for light rail and bus service, fares, etc. You will also find a link to a Trip Planner on this page.
+Download the SacRT ZipPass to purchase light rail, bus and SmaRT Ride fare directly from your smart phone.

 Note: Cash fares accepted only on buses.
 Exact change required.